-When Deus ex Machina (sort of) works
+When deus ex machina (sort of) works

-Just to be clear, Deus ex Machina’s are best to be avoided, but there are some instances when the device is acceptable, or at least, when it’s understandable.
-Occasionally, (and please know I stress occasionally), when using it can be comedic or dare I say, even clever.
+Just to be clear, the deus ex machina is best to be avoided, but there are some instances when the device is acceptable, or at least, when it’s understandable.
+Occasionally (and I stress occasionally), when using it can be comedic or dare I say, even clever.

 I can’t speak for all audiences, but as a loose rule, when the film is overtly self-aware about their use of the device, it can work.

 If you’ve seen Adaptation, you know the film is about a writer struggling to adapt a novel into a screenplay.
-The story mimics the struggle of real-life screenwriter, Charlie Kaufman, and his experience adapting the novel, The Orchid Thief.
-Adaptation was the end result.
+Charlie Kaufman's scripts often have a "meta" quality to them and this one take the cake.

-At another point in the film, Cage’s character is even told to by iconic screenwriter, Robert Mckee (played by Brian Cox) “find an ending...but don’t cheat.
-And don’t you dare bring in a Deus ex Machina.”
+In the movie, Nicholas Cage (who plays Kaufman) has a hard time coming up with anything original.
+Cage’s character is even told by iconic screenwriting guru Robert McKee (played by Brian Cox) to “find an ending...but don’t cheat.
+And don’t you dare bring in a deus ex machina.”

+So, near the end, we see the deus ex machina trope at play when an alligator takes out a character who’s trying to kill Cage’s character.
 The movie is literally about a writer’s struggle to write well, so not only is this highly self-aware, it fits well into the narrative.

 Proper Setup + Foreshadowing

-Whether you think this a cheap device, or an occasionally excusable one, a little bit of setup (or foreshadowing) for your Deus ex Machina can go a long way.
+Whether you think this a cheap device, or an occasionally excusable one, a little bit of setup (or foreshadowing) for your deus ex machina can go a long way.

-Unlike Deus ex Machina, there are a ton of other plot devices that can serve your story well.
+Unlike deus ex machina, there are a ton of other plot devices that can serve your story well.
 With some examples from movies, get to know a few of them to write a better screenplay.